oceanByte/chainlink-education/src/api/src/shared/course/courses/solidityIntroduction/Chapters/Chapter-6/course.md

 myFavNum = 7;
 </Highlight>

-In the first line we are creating the variable “myFavoriteNum” of type uint, and then in the second line we are assigning “myFavoriteNum” the value 42.
-Then in the third line we are now assigning “myFavoriteNum” the value 7 which overwrites the previous value.
+In the first line, we create the variable “myFavoriteNum” of type uint, and then in the second line, we assign “myFavoriteNum” the value 42.
+Then in the third line, we are now assigning “myFavoriteNum” the value 7, which overwrites the previous value.

 You can declare a variable and assign it a value all in one line like this: